How to find a compatible printer driver for a computer that's running a 64-bit version of Windows

-If you can't find the printer drivers, follow these methods in the following order.
+If you can't find the printer drivers, try these methods in the following order.

 Method 1: Search for a supported driver that's included in the Windows 64-bit operating system

-Search for a supported driver that's included in the Windows 64-bit operating system.
-To do this, follow these steps:
+To search for a supported driver that's included in the Windows 64-bit operating system, follow these steps:

-- On the computer that's running a 64-bit version of Windows, click Start, point to Settings, and then click Printers and Faxes.
+- On the computer that's running a 64-bit version of Windows, select Start > Settings > Printers and Faxes.

 - Double-click Add Printer.

-- Click Next, and then follow the instructions on the screen.
+- Select Next, and then follow the instructions on the screen.

 Method 2: Search for a WHQL signed driver on the Microsoft Windows Update Web site

-Search for a Windows Hardware Quality Labs (WHQL) signed driver on the Microsoft Windows Update Web site.
-To do this, click Start > Windows Update, and then follow the instructions on the Windows Update Web site.
+To search for a WHQL signed driver on the Microsoft Windows Update Web site, select Start > Windows Update, and then follow the instructions on the Windows Update Web site.

 Method 3: Search for a WHQL signed driver on the printer manufacturer's Web site